 Tweaking this curried butternut squash soup recipe couldn’t be easier.
 Your options are as open as your imagination!
 Here are a few simple healthy recipes suggestions:

-- OR!
+- Add some protein.
+Try adding Pre-cooked/shredded chicken (rotisserie for bonus points!) for a low carb chicken soup.
+OR!
 Take this soup in a totally different direction with cubed beef (ala low carb beef stew).
 If you go this route, keep the veggies in chunks for a heartier meal.

 Curried Butternut Squash SoupPrint Recipe Pin Recipe